yoninazarathy/shalev/README.md

 Shalev is a framework for integrating LLMs in the process of writing books, extensive research papers, theses, or book-like websites.
 The general idea is that structure, ideas, and style are laid out by the (human) **authors**, while LLM-agents help refine content and synchronize style and content among various parts of the book.
 Shalev is particularly geared towards books of a _scientific_, _mathematical_, or _programming_ nature, but it is not limited to these types of creations.

 The name is motivated by the late author, [Meir Shalev](https://en.wikipedia.org/wiki/Meir_Shalev) as well as the similar Hebrew word "shiluv" (שילוב) which means "combination".
 Indeed as attested by Meir Shalev, he used to write his novels based on various sub-components which he would later combine into a cohesive story.
-Similarly, in Shalev, the basic entity is a **component** which is combined into the final product.
+Similarly, in Shalev, the basic entity is a **component** (typically a piece of text) which is combined into the final product.
 Importantly, in Shalev, the components are manipulated and refined with the help of LLM along the way.
+LLM-Agents are used to improve text, implement comments, uniformize style, and test for consistency, among other tasks.

 At the moment Shalev, under development, is a CLI tool and a conceptual framework for book editing.
 In the future Shalev may be a visual studio code (or other IDE) plug-in, but there are no plans for this yet.
 In any case, the Shalev framework heavily relies on git workflows, as any changes to a component are committed, together with metadata.
-Also in any Shalev project, it is expected that the authors program, or "prompt engineer", from time to time, as part of their book writing process.
-The auxillary programs, or LLM prompts, are also stored as part of the project.
+Also in any Shalev project, it is typical that the authors program, or "prompt engineer", from time to time, as part of their book writing process.
+These  auxillary programs, or LLM prompts, are also stored as part of the project and are used to help create and improve the project.

 Shalev has two main components, **Shalev Agent Framework** (SAF) and **Shalev Composer Framework** (SCF).
 The SAF is the part associated with carrying out LLM/AI agent based tasks on components.
-The SCF is simply the tool that aggregates all the components into a document that is compiled via LaTeX, pandoc, or other means.
+The SCF is simply the tool that aggregates the components into a document that is compiled via LaTeX, pandoc, or other means.
 A Shalev **project** (book) has metadata associated both with the SAF and SCF, and this metadata, also edited during the book writing processes, specifies for the SAF and the SCF how to carry out various **actions**.
 Some metadata has to do with the whole project, either for the SAF or SCF, while other metadata is component specific.

 Both the SAF and SCF have associated **actions** and the main use of the Shalev CLI is to execute these actions.
 SAF actions carry out LLM-Agent computations to transform components.
 This can include rewriting a component, uniformizing the style of several components, and other custom LLM-Agent based actions applied to the body of the project.
 SCF actions are more straightforward and include compilation of the components into the **latest draft** and similar formatting actions using LaTeX, pandoc, etc.

 Note also that an important part of Shalev has to do with **review feedback** and its implementation in the project.
 In such cases, metadata of components includes annotated (human) review feedback from proofreading and revising.
 Then SAF actions can implement this feedback either locally or across many or all components.

-Also note that some SAF actions do not change the a

-that some agent framework actions are also based on **Shalev project feedback** which are input feedback to draft of the book requiring action (e.g. proofreading annotations).
-Note that some project feedback is also automatically generated via actions, e.g. automatic checking of consistency, comparison of example code (in case the book has computer programming code) output, and similar checks.
+Also note that some SAF actions do not change the actual body of a component but rather check for consistency, comparison of example code (in case the book has computer programming code) output, and similar checks.

 ## Motivation